andrew/ultimate-awesome/README.md

 - [awesome-video-text-retrieval](https://github.com/danieljf24/awesome-video-text-retrieval) - A curated list of deep learning resources for video-text retrieval.
 - [awesome-event-ids](https://github.com/stuhli/awesome-event-ids) - Collection of Event ID ressources useful for Digital Forensics and Incident Response.
 - [made-in-ukraine](https://github.com/chernivtsijs/made-in-ukraine) - 🇺🇦 Curating the best projects that were made and mainly contributed by Ukrainian developers.
+- [awesome-OpenSourcePhotography](https://github.com/ibaaj/awesome-OpenSourcePhotography) - A list of awesome free open source software & libraries for photography.
+Also tools for video.
 - [awesome-IoT-hybrid](https://github.com/weblancaster/awesome-IoT-hybrid) - The missing awesome list - collection of awesome IoT and Hybrid Apps frameworks, tools, resources, videos and shiny things.
 - [awesome-in-arabic](https://github.com/abdumostafa/awesome-in-arabic) - A collection of awesome developer accounts (Twitter, Facebook,.) 👨‍💻 that enrich Arabic content, podcasts, articles, YouTube channels and Some advises and guidelines.
 - [awesome-detection-engineering](https://github.com/infosecB/awesome-detection-engineering) - Detection Engineering is a tactical function of a cybersecurity defense program that involves the design, implementation, and operation of detective controls with the goal of proactively identifying malicious or unauthorized activity before it negatively impacts an individual or an organization.